imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 ### Color profile - (cp)

 It is used to specify whether the output image should contain the color profile that is initially available with the original image.
 It is recommended to remove the color profile before serving the images on web and apps.
 However, if you feel that the output image looks faded or washed out after using ImageKit.io, and want to preserve the colors of your original image, you should set this parameter to `true`.

 **Default Value**- `false` (from the dashboard)

-**Possible Values**- `true` and `false`&#x20;
+**Possible Values**- `true`  and `false`

 {% tabs %}
 {% tab title="cp=false (Default)" %}